-Dr. Shelly Whitman took up the post of Executive Director of The Roméo Dallaire Child Soldiers Initiative in January 2010.
-In the eight years since, she has spearheaded the establishment and growth of the organization, signed MOUs with four countries, and today leads an international team based in Canada, Somalia, and South Sudan.
+Dr. Shelly Whitman took up the post of Executive Director of the Dallaire Institute in January 2010.
+In the years since, she has spearheaded the establishment and growth of the organization, signed MOUs with four countries, and today leads an international team based in Canada, Rwanda, and South Sudan.

 Shelly has been instrumental in creating a number of key, international agreements and policies on the protection of children: